-How to Get a Job as a Meeting, Convention & Event Planner
+How to Get a Job as a Meeting, Convention and Event Planner

-"Back in the day, event planners usually had degrees in communications or public relations," says Shea, who's been doing event planning for SXSW for 23 years.
+"Back in the day, event planners usually had degrees in communications or public relations," says Shea, who's been event planning for SXSW for 25 years.
 "But anyone could be a planner if they have enough brass to make spur-of-the-moment decisions that impact thousands of attendees."
-Shea says certain degree programs will teach the basics of contract negotiations, scheduling, risk management, and insurance—any or all of which can help you lock down an internship.
+Shea says certain degree programs teach the basics of contract negotiations, scheduling, risk management and insurance – any or all of which can help you lock down an internship.

 "What relevant event planning experiences do you have?" - Red Cross Event Planner Candidate (Location Unknown)